6 Project Management Leadership Styles

 Coaching leaders increasingly utilize personalized learning platforms to help team members develop specific skills.
 They also encourage team members to build their capacity and capability as project contributors, positively impacting the project team.

-The coaching leadership style works best when the leader wants to help teammates build lasting personal strengths that make them more successful overall.
-It is only effective when teammates are defiant and unwilling to change or learn or the leader needs more proficiency.
+The coaching leadership style is most effective when the leader wants to help teammates build lasting personal strengths.
+It is especially useful when teammates are resistant to change or the leader needs to improve their proficiency.

 If this style were summed up in one phrase, it would be “Try this.”